 Setting Reload Device Profile Default value Yes Description No longer used.
 Previously, this setting forced MyID to reload the device profile onto the card during issuance.
-Further information Appears only on upgraded systems.
+Further information Appears only on upgraded systems that previously had this option.

 Setting Remote Unlock requires an Authentication Code prompt Default value No Description No longer required.
-Previously, ff set to Yes, the user had to provide an authentication code to remotely unlock a card or device.
-Further information Appears only on upgraded systems.
+Previously, if set to Yes, the user had to provide an authentication code to remotely unlock a card or device.
+Further information Appears only on upgraded systems that previously had this option.
 See the Unlocking a credential remotely section in the Operator's Guide for details of configuring MyID for remote unlock.